sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Sales Forecasting/ACF & PACF 1.png)

-The blue dashed lines in the ACF and PACF plots represent 95% confidence bounds.
+The blue dashed lines in both plots represent 95% confidence bounds.
 Values that fall outside these bounds indicate statistically significant correlations that may need to be accounted for in the model.
 In our plots, the ACF does not decline quickly to zero as it has significant spikes beyond lag 5.
 The PACF also has several lags after lag 5 that are significantly different from zero.
 These plots further indicate that our time series is non-stationary.

-The most common way to achieve stationarity is through a method called differencing. *Differencing* involves subtracting the previous observation from the current observation in an effort to stabilize the mean of the time series.
+The most common way to achieve stationarity is through a method called *differencing*.
+Differencing involves subtracting the previous observation from the current observation in an effort to stabilize the mean and variance of the time series.
 This is calculated using the following formula:

 **ΔY<sub>t</sub> = Y<sub>t</sub> - Y<sub>t-1</sub>**

-Where **ΔY<sub>t</sub>** is the first difference, **Y<sub>t</sub>** is the current observation, and **Y<sub>t-1</sub>** is the previous observation.
-This transformation can help stabilize the mean and variance of the time series.
+Where **ΔY<sub>t</sub>** is the first difference, **Y<sub>t</sub>** is the current observation, and **Y<sub>t-1</sub>** is the previous observation at time **t**.

 We will use the *diff* function in R to take the first difference of our time series.